Rajashree-Pethkar/K-Means-Fuzzy-CMeans/Readme.md

 3. Then randomly selected centroids to form clusters according to the value of k and repeated below steps until the algorithm has converged,
    1. Assignment step:
+      i.
+First, took the Euclidean distance of each point and each centroid.
         ![](Images/euclidean-distance.png)
-4. First, took the Euclidean distance of each point and each centroid.
-5. If the distance between any point and the centroid is lowest among all the centroids, then added it to that cluster. o Update step:
+      ii.
+If the distance between any point and the centroid is lowest among all the centroids, then added it to that cluster.
+   2. Update step:
-6. Updated the centroid value using,
+      i.
+Updated the centroid value using,
         ![](Images/k-means-centroid-value-update.png)
 7. The algorithm is converged when no assignments change which means that the centroid values do not update.